Reentrant phase transitions of quantum black holes

 Since the brane geometry is asymptotically AdS, the brane gravity theory has a holographic interpretation in terms of a two-dimensional (defect) CFT, where all $1/c$ corrections are accounted for in a large central charge-$c$ expansion.
 Thus, via this second layer of AdS/CFT duality, the phase transitions of the qBTZ black hole should have a dual interpretation \cite{Frassino:2022zaz}.
 Classically, the HP phase transition is argued to be dual to the (de)confinement transition of a large-$c$ conformal gauge theory \cite{Witten:1998zw}.
 Our analysis implies the phase structure of the thermal $\text{CFT}_{2}$ dual to the qBTZ black hole drastically changes when including all $1/c$ effects.
 Namely, in the canonical ensemble the temperature of the first-order phase transition changes and a new zeroth-order phase transition arises, leading to reentrant transitions between (de)confined phases.
-It would be interesting to study these new features from a microscopic perspective \cite{KordZangeneh:2017lgs}.
+It would be worth studying these new features from a microscopic perspective \cite{KordZangeneh:2017lgs}.
+The bulk and brane system, moreover, is dual to a boundary $\text{CFT}_{3}$ ($\text{BCFT}_{3}$) \cite{Takayanagi:2011zk,Fujita:2011fp}.
+Since the qBTZ free energy is equal to the bulk black hole free energy, thus having the same phase behavior, the dual $\text{BCFT}_{3}$ should exhibit reentrant phase transitions.
+It would be interesting to study this further.